revtii/Cancelled-Orders-Analysis-and-Prediction-/README.md

 Dataset- https://www.kaggle.com/datasets/zahidmughal2343/amazon-sales-2025

 ## Introduction
-Cancelled orders are a challange for e-commerce platforms, impacting revenue, logistics, and customer satisfaction.
+Cancelled orders are a challenge for e-commerce platforms, impacting revenue, logistics, and customer satisfaction.
 This project explores a Kaggle dataset of Amazon orders to analyze predictors of cancellations using exploratory data analysis, statistical testing, and machine learning classification.

 ## Objectives